mandyedi/raytracing-from-the-ground-up/CONTRIBUTING.md

 ### Dev Guide

 The following description is based on some suggestion from the book.
-Follow them please, even if there is a better solution.

-* Floats or Doubles

-    Use doubles for all ray-object intersection calculations.
-    List of classes that use double:

-    `GeometricObject` and all descendant. `Matrix, Normal, Point3D, Vector3D, ShadeRec`

-    Use floats for shading calculation.
-    List of classes that use float:

-    `BRDF, Camera, Light, Material, Point2D, RGBColor, ViewPlane`

 * Pass by Reference